jriley1777/groupchat/readme.md

 It uses a stack of postgres, redis, celery, django, flower, and celery beat.

+Build and run with docker http://www.docker.com

+**Current code assumes docker for mac and local install on mac.
+Setting db change required for remote/Linux install/build.

 Restart and rebuild
 `docker-compose build && docker-compose up -d`